 Starting the Divorce Process: What You Should Know

 Realizing that your marriage is ending can be painful, and often very confusing.
 After years of helping couples in the Twin Cities area navigate the divorce process, the attorneys at Atticus Family Law collected their best advice into a book, Minnesota Divorce & Family Law, and below is a passage of the book aimed at those new to the divorce process.
-You can access a free copy of the complete book by signing up for our newsletter.
+You can access a copy of the complete book by signing up for our newsletter.
 Just visit our homepage and scroll down to the newsletter sign-up section.

 For advice specific to your situation, contact Atticus Family Law today to schedule a consultation.

 If you are married and no judge has issued an order involving you, your spouse, & your children, your legal rights are the same whether you are living with your spouse or living apart.
 Both spouses have the same rights.

 If there are children of the marriage, each parent has the right to decide where the children live or go to school, whether the children should see a doctor, and can make other arrangements that need to be made.
 These decisions are left to the parents, as long as the children are not being hurt.
 If the children are being hurt, other people might become involved —doctors or nurses, school personnel, community workers, police, or other mandatory reporters.
 If you do not want your spouse to take or visit the children because you are afraid the children will not be returned or will be harmed, you do not have to let the children go.
 However, if there is not a threat that your spouse will kidnap the children, you should think about the children’s best interests and whether it would be good for them to see their other parent.
 If you are concerned about your spouse’s visits, consider getting a protective order.
 If there are children who were born before the marriage and there has been no adoption or custody order, the mother has sole custody in Minnesota until there is a court order to the contrary.